Behavioral Science Ph.D. Program

 - March 31 (approx.): Notification of departmental assistantships

-- April 15 (approx.): Applicants notify program of intent to accept admission offer; final notification of waitlist applicants.
+- April 15 (approx.): Applicants’ final chance to notify program of intent to accept admission offer; final notification of waitlist applicants.

 - We anticipate having the entering class established by May 1.